kumatheworld/kurose-ross-solutions/main.typ

     $ nslookup www.u-tokyo.ac.jp | tail -2 | head -1 | cut -d' ' -f2 | xargs whois -a | grep CIDR:
     CIDR:           210.0.0.0/8
     ```
+  + As described above, anyone could get the IP address range used by an organization by using `nslookup` to get an IP address and then using `whois` to get the range of addresses.
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane